Roller Coaster History Roller Coaster Yellowpages Ride Reviews Record Holders Picture Gallery Coaster Glossary Roller Coaster Clubs Types of Coasters

 Dizzy yet?
 Great, the ride is far from over.

-With four inversions left riders enter a new, unique double inversion named the sea serpent.
+With four inversions left riders enter a new, unique double inversion named the Sea Serpent.
 This slightly altered cobra roll provides an unnerving unique twist where the element uncoils midway between the first and second inversions sending the train traveling on instead of reversing the direction of travel.
 The result is a mind teaser that is anything from the ordinary cobra roll and wildly exciting!

 Passing the mid-course brakes rides get a brief (maybe a second) to recoup before Medusa slithers off the break run into a dive.
 Twisting, turning riders scream into a snapping barrel roll for yet another upside down experience.